fcczzz/ParallelComputing/README.md

-# ParallelComputing
-repositories for 2024 Spring ParallelComputing labs
+Repositories of 2024 Spring ParallelComputing labs